Concordia-Building-Inspection-Robot/wheeltec-building-inspection/README.md

 25: Turn off the coordinates_show node<br>

 This is the Path tab where we can give 4 points to the robot and it will follow the path given.
+It can also spin 360 degrees if we set the angular speed to 1.1 rad/seconds on the UI.
+It will spin for 6 seconds and with a speed of 1.1 rad/sec it will do a 360.
+The "Go Task Planning" button will send 4 destinations for the robots (the destinations are still hard coded) and the robot will go do that path.
+The difference between the "GO" and "Go Task Planning" button is that the "GO" button will always repeat the path given by the 4 points and we can't control what the robot can do in between each point.
+The "Go Task Planning" button will let us use functions when the robot arrives to a certain point (like wait for 10 seconds, spin and then turn on the camera).
 ![img.png](docs/res/ui-guide/path.png "Path")